 Children with learning disabilities may be more vulnerable to anxiety and depression than others for several reasons:

-- Frequent feelings of embarrassment and humiliation in school may introduce depression and anxiety.
+- Frequent feelings of embarrassment and humiliation in school may trigger emotional issues.
 Think what it feels like to be a child with dyslexia who is required to write an in-class essay about the book she has read.
 Perhaps her book was a little less advanced than the other kids’ or she hasn’t been able to finish it.
-She knows that her spelling and punctuation will be full of mistakes, and the likelihood that she might produce a coherent essay in one class period is slim to none.
+She knows that her spelling and punctuation will be full of mistakes, and the likelihood that she might produce a coherent essay in class is slim to none.
 She feels embarrassed, diminished by her difficulties, ineffective, and enormously stressed.

 Dealing with Depression and Anxiety

 Ignoring feelings of anxiety and depression can cause the feelings to deepen and ultimately lead to social and academic failure.
 It’s important to work with a mental health professional to determine the most appropriate combination of strategies for a particular child.
 For example, reframing negative thoughts can be useful, as can applying effective learning strategies such as taking one’s time, or breaking information into smaller bits.

 Using relaxation techniques to cope with stress can also be an effective antidote to negative feelings.
 The body cannot be both relaxed and tense at the same time.
 Children who learn how to relax their minds and bodies can invoke what they have learned in times of stress to alleviate feelings of tension and anxiety.

 For more intense situations—when depression and anxiety lead to school and social problems, lack of sleep, changes in appetite or weight, low energy and feelings of hopelessness or worthlessness—medication may play a key role.